Sudhanshu-Ambastha/Attendance-app-on-MIT-App-inventor/README.md

 Check the modified version in this [repository link](https://github.com/Sudhanshu-Ambastha/Attendance-app-for-Teacher).

+## Related Repositories

+- [Send-data-to-google-sheets-creating-List-with-MIT-app-inventor](https://github.com/Sudhanshu-Ambastha/Send-data-to-google-sheets-creating-List-with-MIT-app-inventor): Visit this repository for creating a list with MIT App Inventor and sending data to Google Sheets.

 ### Acknowledgments

 Inspired by the need for a simple daily attendance system.